Middlesex Centre: Elginfield

 Elginfield is at the corner of Highway 4 and Highway 7, with the junction of Highway 23 just to the east.
-The University of Western Ontario operates an observatory near the community.
+The University of Western Ontario operated the observatory and its 1.2 metre telescope near the community until the end of 2010.
+However, the site is still owned and in use by the university today, mainly by research groups for testing automated and robotic observatory camera systems.

 Ilderton

 Ilderton is along Middlesex County Road 16 (Ilderton Road) to the west of Highway 4 (Richmond Street), at the junction of Middlesex County Road 20 (Hyde Park Road).
 Prior to the late 1990s, the village was also accessible by railway.
 CN Rail had a rail line running north from Hyde Park to Clinton through the village.
 This rail line was abandoned from Ilderton north to Centralia in 1988, and south of Ilderton circa 1996.
 The portion of the former rail line south of County Road 16 has been converted to parkland.

 The Ilderton Independent Telephone Company served the Ilderton exchange until 1962 when the operations were acquired by The Bell Telephone Company of Canada.
 Ilderton is within boundary of three telephone area codes (NPA); 226, 519 and 548.
 Three telephone exchanges (NXX) are in operation for the Ilderton area, 519-666 (Bell) who provide traditional land-line services and DSL, 519-298 (Execulink Telecom) providers of Cable VOIP telephone services, and 226-308 (Quadro Communications - a co-op independent telecom).
 The majority of the 16,000 residents of the Municipality of Middlesex Centre are identified as "Ilderton" in the telephone directories, with the exception of extreme southwest area of the Municipality (Komoka and Kilworth) who are assigned "London" telephone numbers out of the Hyde Park Exchange.
 In February 2014, Ilderton celebrated the 150th Anniversary of the local Post Office.
 The first postmaster, named the Village "Ilderton" based on the village of Ilderton, Northumberland, UK, where he emigrated from.

 Ilderton is home to a district fire station (As of March 31, 2014 - Emergency calls are answered by the Strathroy-Caradoc Police Service in nearby Strathroy, ending a decades long agreement with the nearby City of London.), Police Services are provided under contract with the OPP Middlesex County detachment.
 EMS/Ambulance Medical Services are provided by Station 14 in North West London, (approximately five minutes from Ilderton).
 The village houses a seniors apartment complex, a restaurant, two convenience stores, two gas stations, and a garage, a DIY Car Wash, 24-hour fitness facility, three hair salons, florist, computer sales and repair business, a county library, medical centre, a nature trail, two pizza businesses, and three parks - one of which contains a splash pad for children, and numerous home businesses.
 As the community is surrounded mainly by agricultural land, industry in the area is mostly farming.